PennLINC/babs/docs/source/walkthrough.rst

 Note that the intensities of images in this dataset have been zero-ed out, so it's normal to see all-black images in image viewers.

-By now, we have made sure we can successfully install this dataset and get the file contents.
+By now, you have made sure you can successfully install this dataset and get the file contents.
-Now we can drop the file content and remove this local copy of this dataset, as we can directly use its OSF link for input dataset for BABS:
+Now you can drop the file content and remove this local copy of this dataset, as you can directly use its OSF link for input dataset for BABS:

 ..  code-block:: console